Sahilj11/Learning-notes/Notes/MCA/2nd sem/AI.md

 ## Searching
 ### Intro
 - At every stage in state space generating algo that we need to apply to reach goal state . search is systematic examination to find goal state
+- Things needed for search
+	- Initial state description of problem
+	- set of legal operators that changes the state.
+In chess , it is the rule
--
+	- final or goal state
-# Problem Solving in AI

-## Steps
-### State Space Representation
-A set of all possible states for a given problem is known as state space of the problem

-### Search Space Control
+### Types
+#### Uninformed (Brute force)
-The searching process in AI can be broadly classified into two major types.
-Viz.
-Brute Force Search and Heuristics Search.
-Brute Force Search do not have any domain specific knowledge.
-All they need is initial state, the final state and a set of legal operators.
+- these explore all alternative during the search process . they do not domain specific knowledge.
+All they need initial state , legal operators and goal state

-#### Depth First Search
+- DFS and BFS
+##### DFS
 Depth-First Search is one the important technique of Brute Force Search
 In Depth-First Search, search begins by expanding the initial node, i.e., by using an operator, generate all successors of the initial node and test them

-##### Steps
+**Steps**
 1. Put the initial node on the list of START.
 2. If (START is empty) or (START = GOAL) terminate search.
 3. Remove the first node from the list of START.
 Call this node d.